Internships for Community Members

 - Ensuring the internship position consists of pre-professional or professionally-related

-work assignments and tasks (note: administrative tasks must no exceed 20% of the internship).
+work assignments and tasks (note: administrative tasks must not exceed 20% of the

 - Ensuring a safe and appropriate learning environment